silviu-toderita/TAG_Machine/README.md

 - Thermal Printer wire colours can vary according to model, be sure to double-check label on the printer itself
 - Capacitor values do not have to be exact, but the voltage should be higher than your power supply
 - Resistor value will depend on the LED used.
 470-1k Ohm should work for most LEDs
-- Be sure to leave the USB port on the NodeMCU exposed for initial programming
-- A combination LED button can be used and looks cleaner

 ## Setup Part 3 - Server